Sam9212/tui_wrapper/README.md

 If your application does not need to do any kind of computation on a regular basis, and only needs to react to keypress events, then you only need to implement `App`.

+### !!
+TODO: Make a more featureful example as opposed to empty one

 ```
 use tui_wrapper::{UI, App};